It's that time of year when many of you are preparing your children for a new term at school.

 4) ROLE PLAY school at home

 Let your child dress in their uniform and make a school corner.
 Make it fun and exciting and tell your child how grown up they are and how proud you are of them.
 Natty loved practising sitting on a carpet for a short story and then getting a star sticker for good listening.
 We also bought story and sticker books about starting school to share together.
+Make a visual timetable of the week too.

 5) Start at your CHILD'S PACE